 - 1. Write algorithms and to draw flowcharts for solving problems. - 2.
 Convert the algorithms/flowcharts to C programs. - 3.
 Code and test a given logic in C programming language. - 4.
 Decompose a problem into functions and to develop modular reusable code. - 5.
-Write C programs using arrays, pointers, strings and structures. - 6.
-Perform searching and sorting.
+Write C programs using arrays, pointers, strings and structures and perform searching and sorting the data.